monek-ltd/SecureHosting-CsCart/readme.txt

 1. Copy the file 'secure.php' to the '\app\payments\' directory for your Cscart website.

-2. Copy the file 'secure.tpl' to the '\design\backends\templates\views\payments\components\cc_processors' directory for your Cscart website.
+2. Copy the file 'secure.tpl' to the '\design\backend\templates\views\payments\components\cc_processors' directory for your Cscart website.

 3. Add a row for 'securehosting' option in 'cscart_payment_processors' table in cscart database .
 For example:->